JoshDoesStuff/SISR/docs/getting-started/introduction.md

 _while SISR is running_ when it is run from the Desktop or Start menu.

-Even touch- and radial-menus work, when the `Enable Steam Overlay` option is enabled from the tray menu, or SISR's configuration makes this the default (`-w true -f true` flags).
+Even touch- and radial-menus work, when the `Enable Steam Overlay` option is enabled from the tray menu, or SISR's configuration makes this the default (`--w true --f true` flags).

 ![SISR-Desktop-Touch-Menu](../assets/SISR-Desktop-Touch-Menu.gif)

 #### Running SISR from Steam

 In case you want to have more than a single Steam Input layout, you can also **run SISR from Steam.**
 You can even add SISR **multiple times** to Steam, and have a different Steam Input layout for each of those shortcuts.

-To enable the Steam Overlay, add the flags `-w true -f true` to the launch options of the SISR shortcut in Steam.
+To enable the Steam Overlay, add the flags `--w true --f true` to the launch options of the SISR shortcut in Steam.

 ![SISR from Steam](../assets/SISR-From-Steam.gif)